chudick228/Units-Network/README.md

 Can be used for gaining more XP in the testnet campaign

 If there are any problems you can dm me via telegram https://t.me/smiling_kitten_228 (ru/en)

+And also subscribe on X for my future projects https://x.com/meowdegenerate